Contingency plan for lengthy U.S. tarmac delays

 Flight status changes on the day of your flight (in effect for delays, cancellations or diversions)

 We will inform you of changes to your flight's status within 30 minutes of the time we are notified of the change.
 This information will be available through our flight status tool or by calling 1-888-937-8538.
 We also provide updates at the boarding gate area, and continue to provide updates every 30 minutes.
 Also, if you provided your email address or WestJet ID in your flight reservation you will be eligible to receive flight status notifications automatically via email.
 We will attempt to notify you should your flight be delayed 15 minutes or more, within 3 hours of your flight's scheduled departure.

 Delays at the airport

-If you have not yet boarded your flight and we have estimated a delay of two (2) or more hours, we will issue you a food voucher.
-If you are delayed overnight and did not start your journey at the airport where the delay has occurred, we will provide you with a hotel voucher, airport transfers and food vouchers.
+If you have not yet boarded your flight and a delay caused by WestJet exceeds three (3) hours, we will issue you a food voucher.
+Likewise, if WestJet causes an overnight delay and you did not start your journey at the airport where the delay has occurred, we will provide you with a hotel voucher, airport transfers and food vouchers.
 Please note that we will only issue a maximum of three meal vouchers per guest, per day.

 On-board departure and arrival delays

 During an extended delay on board the aircraft, we will provide you with:

 - Notifications beginning 30 minutes after the departure time (including any revised departure time that guests were notified about before boarding) and every 30 minutes thereafter to identify the reason for the delay and provide a tentative departure time.